Virginia wine: Viticulture

-Grape varieties from Virginia Wine Region
+Grape varieties

-There are a lot of grape varieties that you will come across in the Virginia wine region.
+There are a lot of grape varieties grown in the Virginia wine region.
 By capacity, Vitis vinifera varieties represent 75% of total production.
 French hybrid varieties account for nearly 20% of total wine grape production, while American varietals make up only about 5%.

 The top 5 grape varietals produced are Chardonnay, Cabernet Franc, Merlot, Vidal Blanc, and Viognier.
 The most planted grape variety is Chardonnay, though Cabernet Franc and Viognier are also well illustrated throughout the region.
 However, though often overlooked, Petit Manseng and Petit Verdot are used to create wines that uniquely showcase Virginia’s terroir.

 America’s oldest grape variety was born in Virginia.
 Some winemakers are still working to revive Norton to its prominence as America’s native grape.
 This grape became available in 1830 and very shortly after that came to conquer wine production in the eastern and midwestern states like Ohio and Virginia.

 In 2016, 2,600 acres were under cultivation, with a total harvest of over 6500 tons.
 The central and northern Virginia regions account for the substantial majority of the production.

+List of vineyards and wineries

-The number of vineyards and wineries in Virginia grow each year.
-As of 2019 there are over 250 registered vineyards and wineries in the state.
+The number of vineyards and wineries in Virginia grows each year.
+As of 2024 there are over 300 registered vineyards and wineries in the state.
+Some notable vineyard and wineries include Barboursville Vineyards, Blenheim Vineyards, Breaux Vineyards, Chateau Morrisette Winery, Horton Vineyards, Trump Winery, and Williamsburg Winery.